oracle/opengrok/How-to-setup-OpenGrok.md

 This step is optional, the python package contains wrappers for OpenGrok's indexer and other commands.
 In the release tarball navigate to `tools` subdirectory and install the `opengrok-tools.tar.gz` as a python package.
 Then you can use [defined commands](https://github.com/oracle/opengrok/tree/master/opengrok-tools#content).
 You can of course run the plain java yourself, without these wrappers.
 The tools are mainly useful for [parallel repository synchronization and indexing](https://github.com/oracle/opengrok/wiki/Repository-synchronization) and also in case when managing multiple OpenGrok instances with diverse Java installations.

-In bash, you can install the package simply by:
+In shell, you can install the package simply by:
 ```bash
 $ python3 -m pip install opengrok-tools.tar.gz
 ```
+Of course, the Python package can be installed into Python virtual environment.

 ## <u>Step.2</u> - Deploy the web application